 Editor

-Mayowa Tafa is an editor at noirpress, a salesperson by day, and journalist by night.
+Mayowa Tafa is a contributor at noirpress, a salesperson by day, and journalist by night.
 With a robust background in economics and marketing, Mayowa brings a unique perspective to every piece of writing.
 He is passionate about black liberation, literary excellence, and uncovering hidden stories, Mayowa strives to inform, inspire and engage readers through thoughtful and impactful journalism.

 No Comments Yet